MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 ### View samples

-You can create a new Teams app by exploring **View samples** and selecting an existing sample.
-The selected sample may already have some functionality, for example a to-do list with an Azure backend, or an integration with the Microsoft Graph Toolkit.<br>
+You can create a new Teams app by selecting **View samples**.
+You can multiple samples displayed The selected sample may already have some functionality, for example a to-do list with an Azure backend, or an integration with the Microsoft Graph Toolkit.<br>

-1. Open **Teams Toolkit** from Microsoft Visual Studio Code
+1. Select **Teams Toolkit** from Microsoft Visual Studio Code
 2. Select **DEVELOPMENT** section in Treeview
 3. Select **View samples**.
 The sample gallery appears as shown in the following image: